 8. Window Tails: Open doors and windows let in wonderful breezes, but they also allow for the unintentional escape of your pets.
 Check to make sure that screens are secure.
 Cats are especially prone to falling out of windows when the screen gives way during a catnap in the spring sun.

-9. Catch of the Day: If you’re itching to get out on the water for some springtime fishing, keep your tackle box closed, so your cat doesn’t get tangled up in it!
-Remember that fishing hooks and line are prime targets for curious cats.
+9. Catch of the Day: If you’re itching to get out on the water for some springtime fishing, keep your tackle box closed, so your pet doesn’t get tangled up in it!
+Remember that fishing hooks and line are prime targets for curious cats and pups.
+A mixed breed pup named Betsy accidentally got a fishing hook stuck in her esophagus; luckily Petplan was there to help with the $5,830 bill.

-10. Get Grooming: Warm weather will trigger shedding in your furry family members.
+10. Get Grooming: Warm weather can trigger shedding in your furry family members.
 Brush them daily to avoid a serious infestation of fur tumbleweeds and to keep hairballs at a minimum.